If there’s one belief that’s common to every single moral philosophy on the planet, it’s that snitches get stitches.

 Lots of Great Selling Point(er)s

 Pointers make great pets and companions, regardless of which breed you ultimately decide on.
+There are other types of breeds that do pointing and are well known for hunting, though they aren’t technically of the Pointer or Setter variety.
 Remember that they’re bred to be working dogs, though, so be prepared for a lot of long walks and vigorous exercise.
 However, if you keep them stimulated and occupied, you should find yourself with a sweet, loyal pup that thinks you hung the moon.

 Oh, and with a Pointer by your side, you’ll never lose a game of hide-and-seek again.